Long distance custody.

 My boyfriend had not seen his 3 year old daughter for a year and a half and we went to see her today.
 My father isn't doing very well and he lives in a different city, and we wanted to move there next year but we are willing to extend our stay in this city just to get a relationship of trust with the mother of my boyfriend's child.
 What we would like is for his daughter to be able to come down for a couple of weeks or maybe a month in the summer just to spend time with her father.
 I was just wondering how we could arrange this and if we would need mediation or court for this. <p>As a side note, there is no custody order between the two, just a verbal agreement.</p>

-Asked almost 3 years ago in British Columbia
+Asked about 3 years ago in British Columbia

 Categories: Family Law